adriankd/MaintenancePlus/Phase2-Testing-Guide.md

 **Step 1:** Open your browser and go to: `http://localhost:5001`

-**Step 2:** You should see the Vehicle Maintenance Invoice System homepage with existing invoices listed.
+**Step 2:** You should see the Maintenance Plus homepage with existing invoices listed.

 **Step 3:** Click on any invoice to view details.
 Look for:
 - Intelligence fields in the invoice header